Think the 2026 Card Is Completely Different? Think Again

 2026 Hand At a Glance

--A grouping of 1, 3, 5, 7, and 9 all in the same suit; any one of those numbers must be a floating pair (meaning the pair could be 11, 33, 55, 77, or 99)
+A grouping of 1, 3, 5, 7, and 9 in one suit; one of these must be a floating pair (11, 33, 55, 77, or 99)

--Jokers can be used in the Kongs
+Jokers may be used in the Kongs

 FF 3369 3333 3333